bsstephan/buildable-stick-system/README.md

   as of 2023-09-12)
 * 8 45mm M4 spacers to connect panels to frames: **$2.40 USD** (you can get a pack of 10 on AliExpress for $3, as of 2023-09-12)
-    * (You could 3D print these too, but you're probably better off with brass ones as they give some weight to the stick anyway.)
+    * You could 3D print these too, but you're probably better off with brass ones as they give some weight to the stick anyway
+* 8 16mm M4 bolts to connect top plates to frames: **$0.72 USD** (you can get a pack of 100 on Amazon for $9, as of
-* 16 16mm M4 bolts to connect plates to frames: **$1.44 USD** (you can get a pack of 100 on Amazon for $9, as of 2023-09-12)
+* 8 12mm M4 bolts to connect bottom plates to frames: **$0.72 USD** (you can get a pack of 100 on Amazon for $9, as of 2023-09-12)
+    * You may be tempted to use 16mm M4 bolts for both the top and bottom, but the spacers I have aren't threaded all the way through the shaft, and 16mm bolts won't make it all the way on the bottom panel, but do on the top panel (which is 5mm thicker); be careful I guess

 With an enclosure coming in around $26, depending on your choices --- say, ~$30 for TheTrain's RP2040 Advanced Breakout Board, ~$60 for Sanwa buttons and a lever, and ~$20 for miscellaneous connectors and wiring --- you can put a